ClaireMcKayBowen/Code-for-NIST-PSCR-Differential-Privacy-Synthetic-Data-Challenge/README.md

   - `regression_utility.R` is the R script to calculate the mean and median standardized coefficient difference and confidence interval overlap for all regression coefficients.
-  - `specks.R` is the R script to calculate the SPECKS metric.
+  - `specks.R` is the R script to calculate the SPECKS metric using logistic regression main effect model.

 ### data Directory